Was this page helpful?

 After the upgrade, you need to verify that Raft was successfully initiated in your cluster.
 You can skip this step only in either of the following cases:

-to 5.4, as described in the note in the Before You Upgrade
+option before upgrading to 5.4, as described in the note in the Before You Upgrade ScyllaDB section.

 Otherwise, as soon as every node has been upgraded to the new version, the cluster will start a procedure that initializes the Raft algorithm for consistent cluster metadata management.
 You must then verify that the Raft initialization procedure has successfully finished.